M06.05: Seronegative rheumatoid arthritis Pelvic region and thigh

 You have an inflamed joint in your pelvis or your hip.

-The pelvis consists of two large pelvic bones.
-A joint connects these pelvic bones to the sacrum at the back of the body.
-The sacral spine is the bottom part of the spine.
+The pelvis is made up of different bones.
+There are 3 bones on each side which each merge to form one large pelvic bone.
+A joint connects these two large pelvic bones to the sacrum at the back of the body.
+The sacrum is part of the lower spine.
 The two pelvic bones plus the sacrum form a bony pelvic ring or girdle.
 In front, the two pelvic bones are tightly joined to one another by ligaments and cartilage fiber.
-The hip joint connects the pelvis to the thighbone (femur).
-The hip joint is located to the outside of the pelvis.
+The hip joints are outside, to the side of the pelvis.
+They connect the pelvis to the thighbones.
+The hip joints enable the legs to be moved in different directions.

 An inflammation in the joints can cause various symptoms.
 Typical is a swollen, painful joint.
 The skin above the joint may also be red.
 It may also no longer be possible to move the joint as usual.